 Land and construction in progress if any are not depreciated.
-The other property, plant, and equipment of the District are depreciated using the straight-line method over the following estimated useful lives:
+Right to use assets of the District are amortized using the straight-line method over the shorter of the lease/subscription period or the estimated useful lives.
+The other capital assets of the District are depreciated using the straight-line method over the following estimated useful lives:

 Capital Asset Classes Lives

+·

 Buildings and additions 20 - 50

 Furniture and equipment 5 - 20

 Land improvements 15 - 20

+Right to use - subscription-based IT 3-6

 Vehicles 8